What is bitumen PG grade (bitumen performance grade)

 is performance grade of bitumen which is replaced to all other old style grade of bitumen to work easily on high temperature and resist to break in low temperature.This grades is American standard and after road authority recognized penetration grade and viscosity grade still has problem of stability during high temperature and low temperature brought new technic and standard to bitumen market which is focus on ageing of asphalt during 5 years.

 What is the deference between bitumen PG70-16 PG70-10 PG64-16 PG64-22 and PG58-34

 Number of PG is like bitumen PG 70-16 which is showing max temperature +70C and minimum temperature -16C or PG58-34 means it is stable in high temperature up to 58C and -34C the rest issue is same.

 Test of PG grades is very critical also technical and doing in high pressure and temperature by special lab.

 Our lab is approved by ISO 17025 and all other PG bitumen manufacturer sending sample to our lab to get approval.

-PG bitumen is new technolgy of modifiying bitumen by mix of SBS and use of PG grades help asphalt in summer time to have thoughness and in winter time elasticity which the normal asphalt in summer time become soft and in wintertime hard cold weather make it crack.
+In case range of temperature between minimum and maximum become large then need to add polymer to the bitumen to modify it by mix of SBS to help asphalt in summer time to have thoughts and in winter time elasticity which the normal asphalt in summer time become soft and in wintertime hard cold weather make it crack.

 85 % of bitumen production (on the average about 90 mln tons of bitumen per year) is used as a binder in road construction.
 However oxidized and residual bitumen does not have the necessary properties to meet modern requirements to the pavement.